HIV Criminalization and Women

 Sometimes people file a complaint with the police and then change their mind, but it is too late.
 Once the police open an investigation, changing your mind may not stop an investigation and prosecution.
 Furthermore, this pattern opens the accuser up to further criminalization if they are also living with HIV.
 People may begin by pressing charges and leave with a case against them.
 The same laws or principles you may want to use against the person who you believe harmed you can easily be used against you.
 Think carefully before starting a legal process you might later regret.

 Finally, it is widely believed that HIV stigma plays a major role in why living with HIV continues to be so difficult for so many people.
-The existence of these laws worsens that stigma and has a negative impact on the lives of people living with HIV.
+The existence of these laws worsens that stigma and has a negative impact on the lives of people with HIV.

 I've heard that "Undetectable Equals Untransmittable."
 How can we use this information to fight these unfair, outdated laws?